trackmania-rl/tmrl/readme/tuto_library.md

 ```
 Where the `min_samples_per_server_packet` parameter defines the number of training samples that the `Server` will buffer from the connected `RolloutWorkers` before sending them to the connected `Trainer`.

-In the current iteration of `tmrl`, as soon as the server is instantiated, it spawns two deamon threads that will run forever until the application is interrupted.
+In the current iteration of `tmrl`, as soon as the server is instantiated, it spawns two daemon threads that will run forever until the application is interrupted.
 These threads listen for incoming connections from the `Trainer` and the `RolloutWorkers`.

 ## Environment